siddhantraii/Git-Github/README.md

 # Git-Github
-Cheet sheet for Git commands and some useful tips while working with Github.
+Cheat sheet for Git commands and some useful tips while working with Github.
 Some useful edits have been made by Nitin Dahiya.

 Open the raw file to view the document.